Demo

 Compensation

-Starting salary is $3500.00 for a Teaching Assistant with a full workload teaching, house counseling, and coaching an afternoon activity.
+The salary range for the Teaching Assistant position is $3850. - $4800. with a full workload of assisting with up to two courses, house counseling and coaching an afternoon activity.
 Salary offers may increase based on the demands of a particular program or a TA’s years of education/experience.

 How To Apply